 - As well as my own private practice I am a staff counsellor with HARP (Southend's Homeless Charity).

-I am a registered member of the BACP (British Association of Counsellors and Psychotherapists) and as such work I meet their higher standard as a competent, ethical and independent practitioner working within their ethical framework for good practice in counselling and psychotherapy (www.bacp.co.uk) undertaking regular supervision and CPD.
+I am an Accredited Member of the BACP (British Association of Counsellors and Psychotherapists) and as such work I meet their higher standard as a competent, ethical and independent practitioner working within their ethical framework for good practice in counselling and psychotherapy (www.bacp.co.uk) undertaking regular supervision and CPD.

 I am also an Accredited Professional in Infant Loss (The Foundation for Infant Loss) and an Accredited Member of the National Counselling Society